-Along with the United States Department of Justice and other state attorneys general, the Attorney General filed a civil antitrust lawsuit in the Eastern District of New York against Visa, MasterCard, and American Express.
+Along with the United States Department of Justice and other state attorneys general, the Attorney General filed a civil antitrust lawsuit in federal court in New York against Visa, MasterCard, and American Express.
 The lawsuit alleges that the companies, which operate the three largest credit card networks in the country, require merchants to restrict the types of discounts provided to credit card customers.